-The front seats are equipped with electrically-heated backrests and seat cushions.
+Heated front seats are equipped with electrically-heated backrests and seat cushions which operate only when the seat is occupied.
 The switches engage the heating which then is thermostatically controlled.
-It switches on automatically when the temperature drops below 60°F (15°C) and switches off at approx. 95°F (35°C).
+It switches on automatically when the temperature drops below 60°F (15°C) and switches off at approx. 96°F (35°C).